tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

   - **Hit their "hot buttons"** – Each professional group has provocative issues – for example, doctors get feisty about their relationships with hospitals.
 Find out these issues, then mention them to spice up your exchanges.
   - **"Read their rags"** – The best way to gain inside knowledge about a specific field is to read the trade journals that report on it.
 An hour or two in the library can improve your conversational prowess.

-## "How to Sound Like You're Peas in a Pod"
-- Generally, people are more comfortable with those with similar values or interests.
-Your job is to provoke "sensations of similarity" in the thoughts of those you want to get to know:
-  - **"Join the movement"** – Does your conversational partner make herky-jerky movements or languid and graceful ones?
-Subtly match that person's movements to make him, or her feel more comfortable with you on a subliminal basis.
-But don't go overboard, or you are almost sure to offend.
-  - **"Echoing"** – What special words and phrases does your conversational partner use to describe something?
-"Echo" your partner and use those words yourself.
-  - **"The premature 'we'"** – When you pepper your sentences with the word "we," you establish a subconscious bond with other people involved.

 ## "How to Differentiate the Power of Praise from the Folly of Flattery"
 - Back in the 1930s, Dale Carnegie extolled the virtues of praise in his classic bestseller How to Win Friends and Influence People.
 The power of praise is just as strong today, but praise that does not appear genuine is certain to backfire, so proceed carefully using these helpers:
   - **"Grapevine glory"** – To praise someone without seeming to be an apple-polisher, speak highly of that person, but not directly to him or her.
 Instead, voice your compliment to that person's closest friend or associate.
 Rest assured that the message will get delivered.